Ed Sheeran performs new track 'Overpass Graffiti on NPR's Tiny Desk

 The singer is set to release his fourth album – the follow-up to 2017’s ‘÷’ – this coming Friday (October 29).
 He’ll head out on his ‘+ – = ÷ x Tour’ (pronounced ‘The Mathematics Tour’) next April, with the stint including four nights at London’s Wembley Stadium.

-Sheeran’s manager Stuart Camp recently revealed that the musician already has another album lined up.
+Sheeran’s manager Stuart Camp recently revealed that the musician already has another record lined up.
 “The material is there and it won’t be another four-year wait, I can promise you,” he said.

 Camp continued: “Ed already knows what the next album is.
 He’s already got a track-listing for it, and I will get that changed over the next 12 months.”